Dave and I skipped our weekly daytime shenanigans because we had a special trip planned.

 Last night, Doug and I took Dave to the Brewfest at Yankee Homecoming.
 Each year, the city of Newburyport puts on a two week long rollicking festival filled with happenings, music, events and the awesome Brewfest.
 We bought our tickets online last week, and I'm glad we didn't wait because for the second straight year the event sold out.
 We got there pretty much right at 5 when the shindig got underway, and I figured we'd be dragging Dave out at the time of closing at 9pm.
 This kind of thing is right up his alley.

-Dave has Clown Shoes Lubrication; Christine is sporting Clown Shoes Clementine
+Dave and Chris, the king and queen of shenanigans.
+Dave has Clown Shoes Lubrication; Christine is sporting Clown Shoes Clementine |

 Brewers from all over the area were represented: